 Whisk yourself away to the best-developed rail trail in Victoria, the Murray to Mountains Rail Trail and dive into the heart of the Victorian alpine region.
 Savour delightful hidden valleys with views, spectacular mountain scenery and the bounty of gourmet producers, renowned cellar doors, cafes and craft brewers.
 Cool down in rivers and streams along the way.

 The Murray to Mountains Rail Trail stretches for more than 100 kilometres, meandering through the Ovens Valley.
-The sealed off-road trail is a spine from which interconnected trails lead from the flatlands around Wangaratta to the famous alpine town of Bright as well as to Beechworth, Milawa and Wandiligong.
+The sealed off-road trail is a spine from which interconnected trails lead from the flatlands around Wangaratta to the famous alpine town of Bright as well as to historic Beechworth, through the gourmet riches of Milawa and the hidden valley of Wandiligong.
 And with a separate section linking Rutherglen to Wahgunyah on the Murray River, there are plenty of trail options to fit your schedule.

 No matter your age or riding ability, the Murray to Mountains Rail Trail offers sections to suit cycling adventurers or casual cyclists and families of all ages and abilities.